tr1813/HollowMountainII-2007to2012/2012/2012-Master.md

 \attrib{Jarvist Moore Frost}

+## The Piss Bandits and the Undercover Squirrel
+###weeks 2 and 3 - 2012

+The prospect of spending a second summer camped on Migovec carried with it an entirely different mix of emotions than those preceding my first year.
+Gone were the fears of the unknown, replaced with an exciting familiarity that may be felt when meeting an old friend.
+Perhaps more importantly though, was a new sense of independence and confidence that had been lacking throughout my first year.
+No longer was there a reliance on someone to show me the ropes and, as such, I found myself fitting into the carries and rigging that typify the beginning of the expedition, feeling like an experienced member of the team.
+Bivi life was great.

+My sleeping arrangements were shared with Nico, an arrangement that benefitted the rest of the expedition, as our messiness and stench was confined to a smaller area of the mountain.
+Our general hygiene levels and lack of experience lead to us christening our team as the ‘piss bandits.’
+As we seemed to get on well, his laid-back style balancing my seriousness and as we were both looking for that ‘next level of expedition independence’ we decided to form a two man team to head down to camp and have a taste of pushing.

+The focus of our first pushing trip was to be an area past the Red Baron chamber named Queen’s Road.
+We had been told of a short pitch with a possible continuation at the bottom.
+Simple, immediate access to virgin cave; perfect.

+Needless to say, our lack of experience made the whole process take much longer than we had initially thought.
+A dodgy bolt was placed by Nico before we swapped rigging duties and I placed a suspect deviation that allowed access to the bottom of the pitch.
+Immediate gratification was not found as the next section, despite being a small drop, required a bolt to be placed in an awkward, narrow position.
+Cussing ensued as Nico placed the bolt an wriggled his was down.
+Thankfully, the space seemed to open and a further 5m pitch promised open walking passage at the bottom.

+Now feeling much more relaxed bolting, I hurried down the next pitch to find a large boulder filled chamber.
+We shouted to each other with excitement and continued down the chamber to find a disappointing boulder choke that barred the way on.
+Being the ‘piss bandits,’ we marked our territory before deciding it was time to head out, surveying along the way.
+On our way out, we checked another continuation further along the Queen’s Road passage (up Hot Pants) that seemed very promising if bolt climbed and made a note to tell the others.

+The next few days camping were awful as the wind picked up on Migovec and I found myself unable to sleep without being hit repeatedly by the side of our collapsing tent.
+Needless to say, we headed back down having had little sleep, eager to escape the miserable weather.
+During our absence underground, Oli and Thara had attempted to complete the bolt climb and had unfortunately run out of time before completing it.

+Myself and Nico hurried up hot pants to the climb and I set up off the rope.
+Placing a couple of bolts to traverse left to a ledge I was faced with a steep step followed by a muddy slope to the top of the pitch.
+Having tried to a place a bolt in the friable, muddy rock I gave up and clambered up the step and the slope, feeling confident that the climbing skills I had acquired in London bouldering gyms were enough to ensure safety.
+In hindsight they probably weren’t as I awkwardly fell up the slope like a new born calf just on the edge of physical control.
+Standing at the top, adrenalised, the passage opened out into a large walking passage similar.
+There were two extensions, one upslope and one downslope and both seemed extremely promising.
+As I placed a bolt, myself and Nico yelped to each other, discussing what we may find.
+This was it, this was our first taste of promising lead!

+First we headed downslope into a large boulder filled chamber that Oli and Thara had asked us to christen ‘Peep Show.’
+It was as the piss bandits had hoped, easy pushing for a few hundred metres before the passage ended in a boulder choke, just like our previous ‘lead’.
+Nevertheless, the boulders here were much larger and the chamber floor was built like a rabbit warren.
+The wind drafted in a small hole at the limit of the chamber that Nico attempted to squeeze into.
+The continuation narrowed within a few metres to the point where Nico could not continue and, with a lot of writhing and whimpering, he navigated his way back out.
+Being of the larger build, I didn’t stand a chance.
+Needless to say, we were gutted, however, this time we had a plan B.

+The upslope continuation, that was later named Undercover Squirrel, was much more fun.
+The passage was similar to that of hot pats and, whilst mostly walking passage, there were a few muddy slopes and a couple of climbs that made the passage much more sporting.
+One, in particular, required us to wedge our body against the wall and slide down a muddy slope, just in control until a rocky step was reached that could then be clambered down.
+On the way back, such climbs proved more worrying.
+We continued upwards until we reached a chimney that could be climbed up into a large muyd bedding plane with another climb up to a small window.
+Unfortunately, another bolt climb was required and we surveyed our way back out, pleased with our efforts.
+Whilst there was the absence of a large, billowing draft, the lead nonetheless continued into blank mountain.

+Back at underground camp, a rather cold and miserable Tetley and Rhys arrived bringing tales of poor weather up top.
+Whereas during my first year underground camp had been a cold, remote area that had been psychologically troubling to spend a great deal of time in, it had since transformed into a place of considerable comfort and warmth; a second home.
+As such, it was with displeasure that we pried ourselves away from the soupy, cheesy, fishy, noodley smash and headed out from camp x-ray to the surface.

+Emerging at the top of Migovec, we found the mountain deserted.
+As the weather had worsened, the rest of the expedition had fled the mountain for a mid-Expo break.
+The site wasn’t exactly welcoming and, with the sun beginning to set, we made the decision to jog down to Tolmin.
+We hurried down in the night, lighting the paths with our head torches, fuelled on by prospect of a cold beer in warm, civilised abodes.
+We passed the other cagers as they sat at a restaurant near the Devil’s Bridge (Nico, “Heeeyyy maaannn, is that the ootthhheers?”), yet, thinking that we were hallucinating we rushed passed down to Tolmin.
+As such, we arrived at Tetely’s house, locked out.
+We collapsed in two content heaps and waited for others, considering the improbability that 6 hours previously, we had been 600 metres underground.

+\attrib{Jonathon Hardman}

 ## Diving Dreams

 A few more carries and a visit to the fleshpots and Wifi of Tolmin, and I needed to decide what to do next.